 Early mouldings were simple enhancement of structural timber to make the functional into the decorative.
 However mouldings that were made separately and then stuck on were easier to make so a range of profiles and sizes was created.
 There was a proliferation of profiles created in the 18th century with a complex set of rules to go with them.

 In the 1840s interior joinery became larger and more elaborate with many simple elements being combined to create many different sorts of architraves and rails, a single style of which different variants could be used throughout a room.

 Plaster of Paris is called plaster of Paris because around Paris there were large deposits of gypsum, used to make plaster, which have since been exhausted. (and is now the Montmartre district of Paris)

 Plaster of Paris has also been used to smuggle cocaine across the Mexico-U.S. border.
 Cocaine powder was mixed with a plaster mixture and then sculpted.
 On May 29, 2008 in Laredo, Texas a 6.6 pound (3 kilo) religious crucifix was seized by U.S. customs crossing the border in a car being driven by a female Mexican.

 The subject of plaster mouldings and wooden mouldings is a really fascinating part of period house renovation rich in history.

-The Victorian Emporium sells a very wide range of plaster mouldings and wooden mouldings which are reproductions of Victorian and Georgian moudings including a full range of Victorian mouldings including coving, skirting, architrave, dado rail, picture rail, panelling and corbeils.
+The Victorian Emporium sells a very wide range of plaster mouldings and decorative wooden mouldings which are reproductions of Victorian and Georgian mouldings including a full range of Victorian mouldings including coving, skirting, architrave, dado rail, picture rail, panelling and corbeils.